5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Open the `info.plist` inside the `PinConfig.kext` (under AppleALC/Resources)
 - Find the Layout-ID for your `CodecID`.
 I use this:</br>![](Pics/Modpinconf.png)
-- Copy the data inside the `ConfigData` field
+- Select the data inside the `ConfigData` field (⌘+A) and copy is (⌘+C)
 - Start the PinConfigurator App
 - From the menubar, select File > Import > Clipboard
 - This is how it looks:</br> ![](Pics/pincfgimprtd.png)

-As expected, there's no entry for second Output (whether HP nor Line-out).
+As expected, there's no entry for a second Output (whether "HP" nor "Line-out"), so we need to add one.
+Since Node 27 is a Heaphone Playback switch as well, we will add it to the current PinConfig.
+It requires a bit of manual copy/paste work.

+-

 ### Understanding `finalverbs.txt` and fixing possible conversion errors
 Open the `finalverbs.txt` located inside the "codecgraph" folder with TextEdit.
 It contains a list of the availabe inputs and outouts of the Codec: